Actively Recruiting

 You may qualify if you...

-- Diagnosed with acute lymphoblastic leukemia (ALL), Hodgkin's lymphoma (HL), or non-Hodgkin's lymphoma (Non-HL)
+- Diagnosed with acute lymphoblastic leukemia (ALL), Hodgkin's lymphoma (HL), or non-Hodgkin's lymphoma (Non-HL).

-- Not currently taking beta-blocker medications
+- Not currently taking beta-blocker medication.

 You will not qualify if you...

-- Unable to speak, read, or understand English
+- Cannot speak, read, or understand English.

-- Unable to follow instructions to complete the Ewing battery
+- Unable to follow instructions to complete the Ewing battery.

-- Women who are currently pregnant
+- Women who are currently pregnant.

 AI-Screening